 Writer, editor, proofreader, owner/operator - On Time Typing

-Sally-Anne Watson Kane owns and operates On Time Typing (established 2002).
-On Time Typing provides: scribing, report writing, minute-taking, transcription, copy writing, editing, proofreading, graphic design, and self-publishing services.
-Sally-Anne is a professional editor and full member of Institute of Professional Editors (IPEd) Australia.
+Sally-Anne Watson Kane owns and operates On Time Typing (established 2002) and Peewee Press (self-publishing business).
+Sally-Anne is a professional editor and full member of Institute of Professional Editors (IPEd) Australia, based in Moe, Gippsland.
+On Time Typing provides: scribing, report writing, minute-taking, transcription, copy writing, editing, proofreading, graphic design, and self-publishing services across Gippsland and Australia.

-From her base in Moe, Gippsland, she manages an Australian-based team of eight typists, scribes, audio transcriptionists, writers and editors (all subcontractors) including two typists in Gippsland and including two other editors who are full members of IPEd.
+Sally-Anne manages an Australian-based team of eight typists, scribes, transcriptionists, writers and editors (all subcontractors) including two typists in Gippsland as well as typists, editors and scribes in Melbourne, Central Victoria, Queensland and Northern Territory.

-- audio transcription (dictated psychologist and financial reports and transcripts of interviews, focus groups, investigations, hearings).
+- audio transcription (dictation, transcripts of interviews, focus groups, investigations, hearings).

 - recording, transcribing, compiling and self-publishing oral histories and anthologies.

-- providing self-publishing services to authors, businesses and organisations from handwritten manuscript through to printed book stage, including: project planning, typing, editing, proofreading, graphic design, printer/author liaison.
+- providing self-publishing services to authors, businesses and organisations from handwritten manuscript through to printed book stage, including: project planning, budget, typing, editing, proofreading, graphic design, printer liaison.